 - How do you decipher between truth and lies?

 - A path has no beginning and no end.

 - When you look back upon your past, you go backwards.
 Looking to the future, you rush ahead.
 A warrior focuses on the now.

 - Now is constant, all else is not.

 - Whilst finding balance, do not look for the opposite extremes.

-- Distinguish between wishes and needs.
-Wishes are the result of ignorance; needs are genuine.
+- Distinguish between wants and needs.
+Wants are a result of ignorance; needs are genuine.

 - Compassion and love are the embodiment of harmony.

 - Mind, body, and feelings are all means.
 Their maladies result from ignorance.

 - Both men and women ask about love.
 Love has two essential principles: gender instincts and a genuine attraction to someone’s soul.
 Do not confuse what to give your body and what to give your soul.